-Hazard Identification and Risk Assessment Seve rity Classific ation SEVERITY LIKELIHOOD 1 2 3 4 SACIDENT: as defined by EU 996/2010.
+Hazard Identification and Risk Assessment Seve rity Classific ation SEVERITY LIKELIHOOD 1 2 3 4 SACIDENT as defined by EU 996/2010.
 Fatality or serious injury, or the aircraft sustains significant damage or structural failure, or aircraft is missing or is completely inaccessible.
-ATC User-Sudden inability to provide any degree of air traffic control or information to pilots (including contingency separation measures) at Jersey Airport for a significant period of time.
+ATC User- Sudden inability to provide any degree of air traffic control or information to pilots (including contingency separation measures) at Jersey Airport for a significant period of time.
 Very Likely / Almost Certain - Could happen or has happened in one month Very Likely E 1E 2E 3E 4E 4 Serious Incident - as defined by EU 996/2010.
 An incident involving circumstances indicating that an accident nearly occurred.
 An event where the outcome is not under control.
 No safety barriers remaining.
 Safety Not Assured - accident avoided by luck ATC User - The bailty to maintain air traffic control or provide information to pilots is severely compromised at Jersey Airport without warning for a significant period of time.
-Likely - Could happen or has happened between one and six months 8 Likely D 1D 2D 3D 4D 3 Major Incident - Major Incident associated with the operation of an aircraft, in which the safety of the aircraft may have been compromised, having led to a near collision between aircrafts, ground or obstades.
-ATC User - The bailty to mointain air traffic control or provide information to pilots is impaired at Jersey Airport without warning for a significant period of time.
-Possible - Could happen or has happened between six months and one year Likelihoo Possible C 1C 2C 3C 4C 2 Significant Inddent - Significant incident involving circumstance indicating that an accident, serious or major incident could have occurred, if the risks had not been managed within set marking marking, or lister marking had been in the vicinity.
-ATC User-No effect on the ability to maintain air traffic control or to provide information to pilots in the short term, but the situation needs to be kept under review and contingony measures may need be applied the control or to provide information to pilots in the short term, but the situation needs to be kept under review and contingony measures may need to be applied the control or periodic prevails.
-Unlikely - Could happen or has happened between one year and ten years Unlikely B 1B 2B 3B 4B 1 No Immediate Effect No direct, or negligible sofety impact.
-Existing routine sofety barriers/procedures are wholly effective Rare - Could happen or has happened beyond ten years Rare A 1A 2A 3A 4A PC JL Acceptance Levels: MAN APD
+Likely - Could happen or has happened between one and six months P Likely D 1D 2D 3D 4D 3 Major Incident - Major Incident associated with the operation of an aircraft, in which the safety of the aircraft may have been compromised, having led to a near collision between aircrafts, ground or obstacles.
+ATC User - The bailty to maintain air traffic control or provide information to pilots is impaired at Jersey Airport without warning for a significant period of time.
+Possible - Could happen or has happened between six months and one year Likelihoo Possible C 1C 2C 3C 4C 2 Significant Incident - Significant incident involving circumstance indicating that an accident, serious or major incident could have occurred, if the risks had not been managed within safety margins, or if another aircraft had been in the vicinity.
+ATC User - No effect on the oblity to maintain air traffic control or to provide information to pilots in the short term, but the situation needs to be kept under review and contingency measures may need to be applied if the condition prevuits.
+Unlikely - Could happen or has happened between one year and ten years Unlikely B 1B 2B 3B 4B 1 No Immediate Effect No direct, or negligible safety impact.
+Existing routine safety barriers/procedures are wholly effective Rare - Could happen or has happened beyond ten years Rare A 1A 2A 3A 4A PC JL Acceptance Levels: MAN APD PET